Algebraic Volume for Polytope Arise from Ehrhart Theory: introduction

 We also have an extension of Theorem \ref{general-full-volcompute} for $d$-polytopes in $\R^n$.
 Especially, when $\P$ is given by \eqref{polytope-A-b}, we give a direct formula in Theorem \ref{thm-rvol} for $\vol(\P)$ without computing the determinants.
 Such a formula is valuable under the observation that Stanley actually developed a simplicial cone decomposition when developing his monster reciprocity theorem.
 See Section \ref{sec:simpcone}.

 The paper is organized as follows.
 In Section \ref{pre-Ehrhart-vol}, we present some necessary preliminaries, including an introduction to the Ehrhart theory and its relation to volume.
 In Section \ref{volume formula}, we prove Theorem \ref{theo-vol-formula}, which is a basic result for volume computation.
 It arises from the Ehrhart theory.
 The formula applies for any decomposition as in \eqref{equ-Ehrseries}.
 In Section \ref{sec:sign-volformula}, we observe that it is sufficient to use signed simplicial cone decomposition of $ \mathrm{cone}(\P)$.
 We first prove Theorem \ref{general-full-volcompute} for the full dimensional case, which applies to general polytopes.
 Next we prove Theorem \ref{general-volcompute} for rational $d$-polytopes in $\R^n$.
 Finally we use Theorem \ref{general-full-volcompute} to re-prove two well known formulas, one for signed simplices decompositions and the other for Lawrence's volume formula.
 Section \ref{sec:simpcone} handles polytope defined by $A\alpha=\b$.
 We first introduce a new combinatorial simplicial cone decomposition of $ \mathrm{cone}(\P)$.
 Then we give a direct formula in Theorem \ref{thm-rvol} for $\vol(\P)$ without computing the determinants.
+Section \ref{sec:primal-dual} describes how to compute the volume of a polytope in the dual space, and hence giving a desired solution for both simple polytope and simplicial polytope.
+Section \ref{sec:compexp} discuss some compute experiments.
 Section \ref{sec:ConcludingRemark} is a concluding remark, where we talk about several existing volume computation methods using Ehrhart theory.